 You will usually experience symptoms in both hands.
 The pain and stiffness from RA lasts for more than an hour after waking up.

-There is no cure for rheumatoid arthritis.
+There is no cure for RA.
 However, there are a number of treatments that can reduce your symptoms and make you more comfortable.

 Anti-inflammatory medications, both over-the-counter and prescription, can help control pain and inflammation during a flare up.
 Other medications can help prevent the flare ups that can cause pain and damage to your joints.

 In some cases, resting the affected joints can help relieve pain.
 In others, people will find that regular exercise and/or stretching of the affected joints can relieve pain and stiffness.
 Physical therapy may be ordered to help strengthen the muscles that control those joints and to alleviate pain and swelling.